 Marqeta’s competition can be grouped into legacy card issuers such as Global Payments (NYSE: GPN), Fidelity National Information Services (NYSE:FIS), Fiserv (NASDAQ: FISV), and modern card issuing peers like Adyen (ENXTAM: ADYN), Stripe and Galileo who is owned by Sofi (NASDAQ:SOFI).

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Marqeta's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 41.8% in Q2.
+Marqeta's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 70% in Q4.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Marqeta's free cash flow came in at $22.5 million in Q2, turning positive year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Marqeta's free cash flow came in at $14.08 million in Q4, roughly the same as last year.

 Is Now The Time?

 When considering an investment in Marqeta, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 We cheer for everyone who's making the lives of others easier through technology, but in case of Marqeta, we'll be cheering from the sidelines.
 Although its , Wall Street expects growth to deteriorate from here.
 And while its very efficient customer acquisition hints at the potential for strong profitability, the downside is its gross margins show its business model is much less lucrative than the best software businesses.
 On top of that, its low free cash flow margins give it little breathing room.